|

 D 255 402

-and completed in 1819, named after a garden
+and completed in 1819, was named after a garden

 combining the six attributes of a perfect landscape garden: